idesmar/30-Days-Of-React-Exercises/day15/README.md

 const { className1, className2 } = moduleName
 ```
 #### Classnames w/ CSS Modules
-to prevent conflict in possible duplicate class names from other css files
+To prevent conflict in possible duplicate class names from other css files
-> This Button example should be used for ***practicing only*** since it can be easily solved with pure css (ie. `.button:hover`).
+> Button example should be used for ***practicing only*** because it can be easily solved with pure css (ie. `.button:hover`).
+>
+> Example can be found in [ClassNamesModuleEx](./src/ClassNamesModuleEx/CnModuleEx.js)
 ```js
 import cn from 'classnames'
 import cnModule from './cn.module.css'